saecki/zig-grep/paper/paper.typ

 = Language
 == About
-Zig is a general-purpose compiled systems programming language.
+Zig is a general-purpose compiled systems programming language @ziglang.
-It was initially developed by Andrew Kelley and released in 2015/2016.
+It was initially developed by Andrew Kelley and released in 2016 @zig_introduction.
-- *TODO*
-- Zig software foundation
-    - only no strings attached donations
-- It is often mentioned as a successor to C.
+Today development is funded by the Zig software foundation (ZSF), which is a nonprofit (`501(c)(3)`) corporation stationed in New York @zig_software_foundation.

+Zig is placed as a successor to C, it is an intentionally small and simple language, with it's whole syntax fitting in a 500 line PEG grammar file @zigdoc_grammar.
+If focuses on readability and maintainability restricting the control flow only to language keywords and function calls @ziglang_overview.

 == Toolchain
 Installation was as simple as downloading the release tar archive from the downloads section of the Zig website @ziglang_downloads, extracting the toolchain, and symlinking the binary onto a `$PATH`.
 There is also a community project named `zigup` @zigup which is allows installing and managing multiple versions of the Zig compiler.